vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

  `$ git clone https://github.com/gemfire/node-examples.git`

-### 2. Download Node.js for Tanzu GemFire
+### 2. Download Node.js for VMware GemFire
-To run the `Book Service` example, you must download and install the Tanzu GemFire Node.js client library.
+To run the `Book Service` example, you must download and install the VMware GemFire Node.js client library.

-* Go to the [Tanzu GemFire](https://network.pivotal.io/products/p-cloudcache/) product page.
+* Go to the [VMware GemFire](https://network.pivotal.io/products/p-cloudcache/) product page.
 * In the "Releases" drop down, find and select the NodeJS-Client.
 * Click on the file icon to download the tar file (.tgz.).
 * Once downloaded, copy it to your `Book Service` project directory.
 Do not untar the tar file -- the npm command installs the Node.js API directly from the compressed .tgz archive.

-### 3. Install the Tanzu GemFire Node.js Client
+### 3. Install the VMware GemFire Node.js Client

-In a terminal, change your working directory to `node-examples/book-service`, and `npm install` the Tanzu GemFire Node.js client you downloaded above, into your project directory.
+In a terminal, change your working directory to `node-examples/book-service`, and `npm install` the VMware GemFire Node.js client you downloaded above, into your project directory.

 ```bash
 $ npm install /project/gemfire-nodejs-client-2.0.0.tgz
 $ npm update
 ```

-### 4. Create a Tanzu GemFire Service Key
+### 4. Create a VMware GemFire Service Key

-In order to connect to your Tanzu GemFire service instance and create the needed regions, you must first create a service key.
+In order to connect to your VMware GemFire service instance and create the needed regions, you must first create a service key.

 In a terminal

-* Run `cf login`, and create or target your organization’s space where your Tanzu GemFire service instance is running.
+* Run `cf login`, and create or target your organization’s space where your VMware GemFire service instance is running.

 * Create a service key